-The 10 collegiate institutions which make up the Northeast Conference have partnered with CCRF since 2010 to raise funds through a league-wide Money Wars.
-Since the partnership began, the 10 institutions have raised more than $100,000 for CCRF's Bear-Able Gifts Program.
+The 11 collegiate institutions (listed below) which make up the Northeast Conference have partnered with CCRF since 2010 to raise funds through a league-wide Money Wars.
+Since the partnership began, the 11 institutions have raised more than $100,000 for CCRF's Bear-Able Gifts Program.

 For more information on the NEC Money Wars, click here.

 After visiting with the students in the NEC, it was apparent that they truly cared about where their money was going.
 They were shown the video below, and it sparked a lot of conversation regarding what we do and who we help.

 Money Wars is a service program that gives students the opportunity to make a difference